AnyChart/docs.anychart.com/Common_Settings/Legend.md

 ### Mouse Cursor

 Use the {api:anychart.core.ui.Legend#hoverCursor}hoverCursor(){api} method to set the type of cursor that is shown when mouse moves over the legend items.
-You can use string values or {api:anychart.enums.Cursor}anychart.enums.Cursor{api}.
+You can use string values from {api:anychart.enums.Cursor}anychart.enums.Cursor{api}.

 ```
 var legend = chart.legend();
-legend.hoverCursor(anychart.enums.Cursor.POINTER); // sets hover cursor using enum
 legend.hoverCursor("pointer"); // sets hover cursor using a string
 ```